 U.S. Mail and inter-campus mail is delivered to faculty mailboxes in each building every morning starting between the hours of 8:00 a.m. and 2:00 p.m.
 The pickup of out-going mail and inter-campus mail is at same time as delivery.
 Last minute out-going mail can be processed if it is brought to the Mailroom in Building 1900 before 2:30 p.m.
-Inter-campus mail going to Building 600 on main campus is usually delivered the same day due to its importance, but other inter-campus mail will be delivered the following day including the satellite locations: VJOC, VACA, TRAVIS, NUT TREE.

 If you have any questions regarding mail pick-up and delivery, call the Mailroom, Ext.
 7222

-Technology Services and Support
+Technology Services